einrob/TS_CNN/Traffic_Sign_Classifier.md

 I choose traffic signs with a very low sample size and some with a very high sample size in the database.
 I expect that some of the signs with low sample size are going to have problems to be classified.

 <b>12 - priority road</b>
-These sign is very significant because of its yellow color and diagonal edged and it is one of the signs with many samples in the database.
-I expect that this sign is classyfied correctly.
+This sign is very significant because of its yellow color and diagonal edges and it is one of the signs with many samples in the database.
+I expect that this sign is classified correctly.

 <b>14 - stop</b>
 The stop also consists of many edges in different directions.
 Additionally the text on the sign may give additional edge information, if it is not too small so that it disappears in the noise.
-Because it belongs to one of the smallest samples, I am curious if it is going to be calssified correctly.
+Because it belongs to one of the smallest samples, I am curious if it is going to be classified correctly.

 <b>15 - no vehicle</b>
-The no vehicle sign consist only of a red circle and belongs to the classes with the lowest sample size.
+The no vehicle sign consists only of a red circle and belongs to the classes with the lowest sample size.
 I am expecting problems with the classification of this sign.

 <b>17 - no entry</b>
 The no entry sign belongs to the round signs and is the only sign with a filled red background which could help the classification.
 Classification could be difficult because it has not very much useful edges except the white bar in the middle.
-Additionally it has one of the smalles sample sizes in the database.
-Classification may be difficult.
+Additionally it has one of the smallest sample sizes in the database.
+Classification maybe difficult.

 <b>22 - bumpy road</b>
 The bumpy road sign belongs to the signs with the "attention triangle" which represent multiple classes of the dataset.
-I am courious if it is going to be confused with some other "attention" traffic sign, because they differ only through the black pictorgram inside the triangle.
+I am courious if it is going to be confused with some other "attention" traffic sign, because they differ only through the black pictogram inside the triangle.
 It belongs to one of the biggest sample sizes in the database.

 <b>33 - turn right ahead</b>
 Additionally I am using a blue sign with a small sample size in the database.
 Is it going to be confused with another blue class with higher samlpe size like the "Go straigt or left"?